 Chief Ross and the Cherokee National Council maintained that the document was a fraud and presented a petition with more than 15,000 Cherokee signatures to congress in the spring of 1838.
 Other white settlers also were outraged by the questionable legality of the treaty.
 On April 23, 1838, Ralph Waldo Emerson appealed to Jackson’s successor, President Martin Van Buren, urging him not to inflict “so vast an outrage upon the Cherokee Nation.”
 But it was not to be.

 Soon, the Cherokee were forced to move to Indian Territory on what would become known as the Trail of Tears.
-Along the 2,200 mile journey, road conditions, illness, cold, and exhaustion took thousands of lives, including Chief John Ross’ wife Quatie.
-Though the federal government officially stated some 424 deaths, an American doctor traveling with one the party estimated that 2,000 people died in the camps and another 2,000 along the trail.
+Along the 2,200 mile journey, road conditions, illness, cold, and exhaustion took thousands of lives, including Chief John Ross’ wife, Quatie.
+Though the federal government officially stated some 424 deaths, an American doctor traveling with one party estimated that 2,000 people died in the camps and another 2,000 along the trail.
 Other estimates have been stated that conclude almost 8,000 of the Cherokee died during the Indian Removal.

-Once the tribe was relocated to a site near present-day Tahlequah, Oklahoma, John Ross was re-elected Principal Chief.
-Major Ridge was killed the same day for violating the law forbidding the unauthorized sale of property.
-Soon, land was set aside for schools, a newspaper, and a new Cherokee capital.
+Once the tribe was relocated to a site near present-day Tahlequah, Oklahoma, John Ross was reelected Principal Chief.
+Major Ridge was killed the same day for violating the law forbidding the unauthorized sale of the property.
+Soon, the land was set aside for schools, a newspaper, and a new Cherokee capital.

 In September 1865, Ross attended the Grand Council of Southern Indians at Fort Smith, Arkansas, where new treaties between Cherokee and the Federal government were prepared.
 In July 1866, though in failing health, he accompanied a delegation to Washington where new the treaties were signed on July 19, 1866.
 Soon after the treaties were signed, Ross took to his bed at the Medes Hotel in Washington D.C., where he died on August 1, 1866.
 Although first buried beside his wife Mary in Wilmington, Delaware, his body was returned to Indian Territory a few months later, where he is buried at Ross Cemetery in Park Hill, Oklahoma.